Obarun/66/doc/66-scandir.md

 #### Usage examples

-Reloads a running *scandir*.
+Reconfigures a running *scandir*.

 ```
-66 scandir reload
+66 scandir reconfigure
 ```

-Reloads a *scandir* for the owner `owner`
+Reconfigures a *scandir* for the owner `owner`

 ```
-66 scandir -o owner reload
+66 scandir -o owner reconfigure
 ```

 ### check